-Throughout yoga history, practitioners have delved deeper and deeper into the science of the chakras.
+Throughout history, people who practice yoga have delved ever-deeper into the science of the chakras.

-But to us everyday yogis, those 7 energy centers–plotted along seven sites from our pelvis to crown—seem mysterious– even if we have delved hard into yoga philosophy!
+But to us everyday yogis, those 7 energy centers–plotted along seven sites from our pelvis to crown—seem mysterious– even if we have pored over the yoga philosophy books!

-But there are ways to approach this part of the subtle body anatomy that are simple.
+But there are ways to approach this aspect of subtle body anatomy that are simple.

 Try this exercise: